-- a) The Tribe may exercise all the regulatory permissions, including negotiating for any payment amount, and asking the Secretary to waive the valuation and bond and insurance requirements. - b) For a ROW across tribal land, the applicant must obtain tribal consent, in the form of a tribal authorization and a written agreement with the tribe, if the tribe so requires, to a grant of right-of-way across tribal land.
+- b) For a ROW crossing multiple Tribal lands, the applicant must obtain Tribal consent from each Tribe whose land the ROW will be crossing, in the form of a Tribal authorization and a written agreement with the Tribe, if the Tribe so requires, to a grant of right-of-way across Tribal land.
 The consent document may impose restrictions or conditions; any restrictions or conditions automatically become conditions and restrictions in the grant.
-(25 CFR § 107(a)).
-The ROW grant could be utilized as one grant for all the tracts traversed by the ROW (25 CFR § 169.124(d)). - c) Approval of the lease or grant of the ROW must occur 60 days after making the determination that the application is complete. - d) The ROW or lease application, grant or lease document, map of definite location and any Tribal use agreement(s) connected to Tribal infrastructure and broadband project development agreements with states and other Federal agency(ies) must be filed with the BIA for recording in the official system of record, the Trust Asset and Accounting Management System (TAAMS) within 30 days of approval or grant.
+(25 CFR § 169.107(a)).
+The ROW grant could be utilized as one grant for all the tracts traversed by the ROW (25 CFR § 169.124(d)). - c) A decision on a lease or ROW application must occur 60 days after making the determination that the application is complete. - d) The ROW Tribal authorization, grant or lease document, map of definite location and any Tribal use agreement(s) connected to Tribal infrastructure and/or broadband project development agreements with states and other Federal agency(ies) must be filed with the BIA for recording in the official system of record, the Trust Asset and Accounting Management System (TAAMS) within 30 days of approval or grant.